ztyyLV/web-twain-docs/indepth/development/vue.md

 description: Dynamic Web TWAIN SDK Documentation Vue Integration Page
 ---

-# Use DWT with Vue1
+# Use DWT with Vue

 [Vue](https://vuejs.org/) is a progressive framework for building user interfaces.
 Check out the following guide on how to integrate `DWT` into a Vue application.